 A lack of skilled construction labor is a key limiting factor for improving housing inventory and housing affordability.
-As detailed below, in recent months the number of open, unfilled jobs in the overall construction industry totals 300,000 to 400,000 positions.
-Moreover, given forecasts for additional home construction, required to reduce the existing housing deficit, and a rebound and recovery for nonresidential construction, the nation will require addition construction workers.
+As detailed below, in recent months the number of open, unfilled jobs in the overall construction industry totals 300,000 to 400,000 positions, although this count is slowing as home building activity slows on higher interest rates.
+Nonetheless, given forecasts for additional home construction once the Federal Reserve throttles back its tightening of monetary policy, the nation will require addition construction workers to reduce the existing housing deficit of approximately one million homes, per NAHB estimates.